 Kosovo.
 Many Kosovars have special, recognizable Serbian passports issued from a special passport unit in Belgrade, as Serbia still does not recognize Kosovo as an independent state.
 Due to many Kosovaars having Serbian citizenship, and even third citizenships in places they migrated to (such as Germany), Kosovo allows dual citizenship.

 Latvia.
 The Baltic country recently liberalized its laws to allow Latvians to hold another nationality (or more than one).
-This is a great opportunity for those who obtain Latvian residency by starting a business or investing in real estate, and have the eventual goal of becoming Latvian citizens.
+This is a great opportunity for those who obtain Latvian residency by starting a business or investing in real estate or through other ways, and have the eventual goal of becoming Latvian citizens.

 Malta.
-Malta’s $1 million economic citizenship program allows anyone to become Maltese within one year without relinquishing their existing citizenships.
+Malta citizenship program allows anyone to become Maltese within one year without relinquishing their existing citizenships.
 This goes hand-in-hand with their favorable view on dual citizenships.

 Nigeria.
 Nigerians may have more than one citizenship, despite some limited public pressure against the practice in the African country.

-Panama.* Technically, Panama forbids dual citizenship.
-In practice, however, things are a bit different.
-During the naturalization process, the Panamanian government will require you to take an oath that includes the renunciation of your previous citizenship.
-Nevertheless, many countries (including the United States) don’t recognize this oath as part of relinquishing your existing citizenship.
-That being said, second residence (and an eventual second passport) in Panama can be obtained rather easily by citizens of any of 50 “friendly nations” — namely most Western countries — making dual citizenship an important part of the country.
+Panama.
+Panama allows dual citizenship.
+A second residence (and an eventual second passport) in Panama can be obtained rather easily by citizens of any of 50 “friendly nations” — namely most Western countries — making dual citizenship an important part of the country.

 Peru.
 Similar to some other Latin countries, Peru’s Constitution allows citizens of other Latin countries (including Spain) who become naturalized citizens to maintain their previous nationality.
 In practice, dual citizenship is allowed in many cases.